 Virtualization poses new challenges to I/O performance.
-The Single-Root I/O Virtualization (SR-IOV) standard allows an I/O device to be shared by multiple Virtual Machines (VMs), without losing runtime performance.
-The authors propose a generic virtualization architecture for SR-IOV devices, which can be implemented on multiple Virtual Machine Monitors (VMMs).
-With the support of the architecture, the SR-IOV device driver is highly portable and agnostic of underlying VMM.
-Based on the first implementation of network device driver, they applied several optimizations to reduce virtualization overhead.
-Then, they carried out comprehensive experiments to evaluate SR-IOV performance and compare it with paravirtualized network driver.
+The single-Root I/O virtualization (SR-IOV) standard allows an I/O device to be shared by multiple Virtual Machines (VMs), without losing runtime performance.
+The authors propose generic virtualization architecture for SR-IOV devices, which can be implemented on multiple Virtual Machine Monitors (VMMs).
+With the support of their architecture, the SR-IOV device driver is highly portable and agnostic of underlying VMM.
+Based on their first implementation of network device driver, they applied several optimizations to reduce virtualization overhead.
+Then, they carried out comprehensive experiments to evaluate SR-IOV performance and compare it with par virtualized network driver.